NarenKamat/berenberg_task/README.md

        -- performance_report.txt

 4. Deployment
-     Clone the repository using
+     Clone the repository using Git

-5.
+5. Execution
+     5a.
+To generate the execution report run python execution_report.py
+     5b.
+To generate the performance metrics report python performance_metrics.py

+Issues:

+There referential data issues , cannot find matching listing_id's within the marketdata.parquet 57 Unique ISIN's dont have a matching bbo data.